- Home

 Public sector pension schemes typically provide greater benefits in retirement than defined contribution pensions.
 You receive a generous, guaranteed income for life, which is likely to be more than you could get from the majority of workplace pension schemes.
 While defined contribution schemes are flexible, as you can do as you want with the money from age 55, they are unlikely to provide as much income as a public sector pension.

-The government in December 2022 launched a consultation on changes to the NHS pension scheme that are aimed at keeping GPs and other senior doctors in work.
-These would enable retired or semi-retired doctors to return to work while drawing down part of their pension, and continuing to build up their pension benefits.
-Proposals include removing limits on the hours recently retired staff can work, allowing retired staff to re-join the pension scheme, and fixing issues that have seen senior doctors face hefty tax bills against the £40,000 pension tax annual allowance.
-Find out more about the impact of pension allowances on NHS pension scheme members below.
+The government in December 2022 launched a consultation on changes to the NHS pension scheme aimed at keeping GPs and other senior doctors in work, with changes implemented the following year.
+These enable retired or semi-retired doctors to return to work while drawing down part of their pension and continuing to build up their pension benefits.

 How some public sector pension schemes work

-The six largest public sector pension schemes in the UK are the armed forces, civil service, NHS, teachers, police and firefighters’ schemes.
+The largest public sector pension schemes in the UK are the armed forces, civil service, local government, NHS, teachers, police and firefighters’ schemes.

 However, following government reforms in April 2015, these schemes changed from final salary to career average pension schemes, although some employees could remain in the final salary pension depending on when they joined the scheme and how long they had until retirement.